 Be sure to check out my Heralds library - these are all hand-drawn high-resolution and cover several dozen roadnames, with others being added regularly.

 A Model Railroading hobby requires storage, and lots of it. cars offline, unbuilt kits, and more.
 Don't even get me started on magazine archiving!
-Having a wood shop in the back yard helps, so take a look at this Woodworking Blog article on building a model storage cabinet.
-When its finished, it will hold my entire collection of some 250 freight cars, 15 passenger cars, and some 20 engines, along with several unbuilt structure kits..
+Having a complete wood shop helps, so take a look at this Woodworking Blog article on building a model storage cabinet.
+When its finished, it will hold my entire collection of some 250 freight cars, 15 passenger cars, and some 32 engines, along with several unbuilt structure kits.